Home Blog How Florida's Changing Insurance...

 This shortened timeline has profound implications for injury victims:

-For injury victims residing in Palm Beach Gardens, West Palm Beach, Boca Raton, Jupiter, and all other communities throughout South Florida, time is no longer a luxury you can afford.
+For injury victims residing in Palm Beach Gardens, West Palm Beach, Boca Raton, Jupiter, and all other communities throughout Florida, Texas and the United States, time is no longer a luxury you can afford.
 Prompt action is paramount.

 Modified Comparative Negligence: Your Fault Now Matters More Than Ever